drips-network/app/docs/DEVELOPMENT.md

 #### `PUBLIC_TEST_MODE` and `playwrightAddress`

-Unfortunately, two major differences in app logic for E2E tests couldn't be avoided: Firstly, the app uses a mock wallet store that connects to the local testnet instead of the real one, and IPFS access is mocked using localstorage.
+Unfortunately, two major differences in app logic for E2E tests couldnʼt be avoided: Firstly, the app uses a mock wallet store that connects to the local testnet instead of the real one, and IPFS access is mocked using localstorage.
 The logic checks for an env variable `PUBLIC_TEST_MODE` being true.
 The mock wallet store also checks for `window.playwrightAddress`, and initializes itself to be connected to that address.
 In order to make use of these adjustments, call `page.addInitScript` and set the two variables.

 ## 😱 Advanced